How To Best Organize a Walk In Pantry

 Oh, and that light!
 So much better than one of us leaning over the other holding their phone flashlight at just the right angle.

-The long shelf for the west wall had to be cut in two, but we were able to cut it at the 12-inch mark so the larger piece is still supported at all 4 corner (those North wall shelves are 15-inches deep)
+The long shelf for the west wall had to be cut in two, but we were able to cut it at the 12-inch mark so the larger piece is still supported at all 4 corner (those North wall shelves are 16-inches deep)

-This is not a solid wood shelf so if when it starts to sag in the center, I am prepared to add to support between the two bins on the bottom shelf.
+This is not a solid wood shelf so if when it starts to sag in the center, I am prepared to add support between the two bins on the bottom shelf.

 Pantry Labels, a MUST for your Pantry Makeover: